Tourism Industry Reference Panel

 View the panel's Terms of Reference (PDF, 196.2KB)

-The Tourism Industry Reference Panel has released a discussion paper (PDF, 4.0MB) seeking input into the future of tourism in Queensland – and they need your help!
+The Tourism Industry Reference Panel received 73 submissions or survey responses to the discussion paper (PDF, 4.0MB) seeking input into the future of tourism in Queensland.

 Tourism Industry Reference Panel formed